junxit/us-congress-bills-114/metadata.md

 - 2016-05-10 — Placed on the Union Calendar, Calendar No. 425.
 - 2016-05-10 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 114-550.
 - 2016-05-10 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 114-550.
+- 2016-06-07 — Considered under suspension of the rules. (consideration: CR H3489-3490)
+- 2016-06-07 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2009.
+- 2016-06-07 — Motion to reconsider laid on the table Agreed to without objection.
+- 2016-06-07 — Mr. Hardy moved to suspend the rules and pass the bill, as amended.
+- 2016-06-07 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H3489)
+- 2016-06-07 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H3489)